 - Students must first receive preliminary approval from Cornish before applying to a study abroad program.
 Without this approval, academic credit cannot be granted for coursework completed abroad.
 Please refer to the Summer Study Abroad Application and Summer Study Abroad Information Sheet for full details.Students apply during their sophomore year. .

 As part of the College’s application, students must discuss their plans with their Department Chair and receive the department’s approval to study abroad.
 The Assistant Registrar can help students determine a preliminary schedule of classes.

-Cornish Applications for Semester Study Abroad are due February 15th for Fall semester study abroad and August 15th for Spring semester study abroad.
+Cornish Applications for Summer Semester Study Abroad are due February 15th

 - Students who are approved by Cornish to transfer back study abroad credits must then initiate the application process directly with Arcadia University or the Institute for Study Abroad at Butler University (or approved non-affiliated provider.)
 These deadlines vary; it is the student’s responsibility to keep track of all application, visa and travel requirements.